Louis King (basketball): Westchester Knicks (2021)

 On December 17, 2020, King was signed by the New York Knicks, and was then waived.

 On January 21, 2021, King signed as an affiliate player with the Westchester Knicks for the NBA G League season, making his debut on February 10.
 In 15 games, he averaged 13.7 points, 4.9 rebounds, 3.0 assists and 1.5 steals in 32.2 minutes while shooting .456 from three, which ranked sixth overall in the league.

 Sacramento Kings (2021–2022)

 On May 1, 2021, King signed a two-way contract with the Sacramento Kings.
 On February 17, 2022, he was waived by the Kings.

 Return to Westchester (2022)

 On February 25, 2022, King was reacquired by the Westchester Knicks.

 King joined the Phoenix Suns for the 2022 NBA Summer League.

 Rio Grande Valley Vipers (2022)

 On November 3, 2022, King was named to the opening night roster for the Rio Grande Valley Vipers.

-Philadelphia 76ers (2022–present)
+Philadelphia 76ers (2022–2023)

-On December 26, 2022, King signed a two-way contract with the Philadelphia 76ers, splitting time with their NBA G League affiliate, the Delaware Blue Coats.
+On December 26, 2022, King signed a two-way contract with the Philadelphia 76ers, splitting time with their NBA G League affiliate, the Delaware Blue Coats, eventually helping Delaware win a title.

+South Bay Lakers (2023–2024)

+On October 18, 2023, King signed with the Los Angeles Lakers, but was waived the next day.
+On October 28, he joined the South Bay Lakers.

+Mexico City Capitanes (2024)

+On March 1, 2024, King was acquired by the Mexico City Capitanes in exchange of a 2025 first-round pick.

+Criollos de Caguas (2024)

+On March 27, 2024, King signed with the Criollos de Caguas of the Baloncesto Superior Nacional.

+Return to Mexico City (2024)

+On October 28, 2024, King signed with the Mexico City Capitanes.
+However, he left the team on December 20 after playing in 14 games.

+Fujian Sturgeons (2024–2025)

+On December 20, 2024, King signed with the Fujian Sturgeons of the Chinese Basketball Association.

+Xinjiang Flying Tigers (2025-present)

+On November 7, 2025, King signed with the Xinjiang Flying Tigers of the Chinese Basketball Association.